sushrutmishra27/HIIT-Timer/README.md

 # HIIT-Timer
-HIIT timer created using HTML and CSS
+HIIT timer created using HTML and CSS for Home Workout